cegj/denker/README.md

 ## what is it?

-Denker is a social network to post yout thoughts, to read your friend's thoughts and comment on them.
+Denker is a social network to post yout thoughts, to read your friend's thoughts and to comment on them.

 "Denker" means "thinker" in German.